Traditional Chinese

 Medicine Herbalist

-Step into a world of ancient wisdom and modern expertise with our comprehensive 3-year program designed to cultivate your journey toward becoming a skilled Traditional Chinese Medicine (TCM) Herbalist.
-Over the course of three transformative years, you will immerse yourself in the intricate world of herbal medicine, mastering the art of harnessing nature’s remedies to promote holistic well-being.
+Step into a world of ancient wisdom and modern expertise with our comprehensive three-year program, designed to guide you on your journey toward becoming a skilled Traditional Chinese Medicine (TCM) Herbalist.
+Over these transformative years, you will immerse yourself in the intricate world of herbal medicine, mastering the art of harnessing nature’s remedies to promote holistic well-being.

-In the foundational stages, you will lay the groundwork for your herbalist journey by delving deep into the principles of TCM theory, gaining insight into the energetic qualities of herbs, and learning about their intricate interactions within the body.
-You will be guided through the meticulous process of crafting herbal formulas, tailored to address a diverse range of health concerns.
+In the foundational stages, you will lay the groundwork for your herbalist journey by delving deeply into the principles of TCM theory, gaining insight into the energetic qualities of herbs, and understanding their intricate interactions within the body.
+You will be guided through the meticulous process of crafting herbal formulas tailored to address a wide range of health concerns.

-As you progress, your expertise will flourish as you specialize in advanced herbal therapies.
-Guided by experienced TCM Herbalists, you will refine your diagnostic skills and learn to create precise and personalized herbal regimens for patients.
+As you progress, your expertise will grow as you specialize in advanced herbal therapies.
+Under the guidance of experienced TCM Herbalists, you will refine your diagnostic skills and learn to create precise and personalized herbal regimens for patients.

-This program has been reviewed and approved by the registrar of the Private Training Institutions Branch (PTIB) of the Ministry of Post-Secondary Education and Future Skills.
+This program has been approved by the Private Training Institutions Regulatory Unit (PTIRU) of the Ministry of Post-Secondary Education and Future Skills

 The one-on-one time with instructors in the Traditional Chinese Medicine programs and the intimate nature of this school is irreplaceable.
 The instructors are truly passionate about their subject matter and with a vast array of specialties, you gain so much knowledge about Traditional Chinese Medicine.
 The instructors have helped me gain confidence and through passionate teaching, I have extended my studies from the 3-year program of Acupuncture to the 4-year TCMP program.